zmutisya/PWC-Call-Centre-data-analysis/README.md

 ### The Overview
 This is a part of my virtual case experience on pwc call centre trends analysis offered by forage.
-Here I used some useful insights like - total call answered/rejected, calls duration, calls resolved/unresolved, agents statistics, customer satisfaction, used slicers, cards, charts and used data cleansing, Dax function, added new measures & columns.
+The main objective of the analysis is to evaluate the call the center performance, efficiency and customer satisfaction.
+## Tools used
+* Pandas
+* NumPy
+* Tanleau
+*
 ## Exploratory Data Analysis (EDA)
 The dataset has 5001 rows and the following 10 columns
 * Call Id: Unique identifier for each call (object type).